jeronkk/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature

-#### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
-Additionally, it implements the following operations:

-#### List Command
+### List Command

-The sequence diagram below illustrates how the list command is processed when the user enters a command such as list t/Math.
+The sequence diagram below illustrates how the list command is processed when the user enters a command such as `list`, `list t/Math`, `list tt/Monday`, `list tt/mon` .
+This command allows users to either
+- list all student via `list`
+- list all students with a specific subject specified after `t/`.
+  - example: `list t/math`, `list t/Science`.
+- list all students with a tuition time on a specific day specified after prefix `tt/`.
+  - example: `list tt/Monday`, `list tt/mon`, `list tt/Monday, 1000-1200`

 The process involves the following key objects:
 - LogicManager parses the user input into a ListCommand.